malin-nilsson/CalmingReminders/README.md

 - Mobile-first workflow

 ### What I learned
 I loved playing around with styling and SASS on this project.
-I also got to create a function that toggles between showing/hiding an element and generating a random item from an array.
+I learned more about creating hero videos for desktop and hero images for mobile and tablet.
+I also got to practice JavaScript and created a function that toggles between showing/hiding an element and generating a random item from an array.

 ### Continued development